Unitary calculus: model Categories and convergence: An intermediate category

 This description as a category of modules allows for a stable model structure to be placed on $\U(n)\E_n$ similar to the stable model structure on spectra.
 For this we define the weak equivalences and fibrant objects.
 The constructions are as in \cite{MMSS01}.
 The model structure is a left Bousfield localisation of the projective model structure given below.

-\begin{lem} There is a cellular, proper, topological model structure on the category $\U(n)\E_n$ with weak equivalences and fibrations defined as levelwise weak homotopy equivalences and Serre fibrations respectively.
+\begin{lem} Let $n$ be a non-negative integer.
+There is a cellular, proper, topological model structure on the category $\U(n)\E_n$ with weak equivalences and fibrations defined as levelwise weak homotopy equivalences and Serre fibrations respectively.
 The generating (acyclic) cofibrations are of the form

 for $U \in \J_n$ and $i$ a generating (acyclic) cofibration. \end{lem} \begin{proof} This is essentially \cite[Theorem 6.5]{MMSS01} but the diagrams are in $U(n)\T$ rather than $\T$. \end{proof}

 The weak equivalences are an alternation of the $\pi_*$-isomorphisms of spectra to take into account the structure maps $S^{2} \wedge X_k \longrightarrow X_{k+1}$.